ec-europa/europa-component-library/docs/Migrating-v4.md

 ## Component modifications

+### Accordion

+- The icon size is now different in the two systems, the twig template sets it by default to `xs` which is the value for EC, it needs to be overridden by the data provided when working with the EU theme to `m`.

+- A selector `ecl-accordion__item--active` is now added via our vanilla js to mark the latest item the user interacted with.

 ### Breadcrumb

 - Font size of the separator icon is now `fluid` for both EC and EU, so it will automatically adjust based on the font size